riquito/tuc/README.md

-    -h, --help                    Prints this help and exit -m, --complement              keep the opposite fields than the one selected -j, --(no-)join               write the delimiter between fields -E, --regex                   use --delimiter as a regular expression
+    -h, --help                    Prints this help and exit -m, --complement              keep the opposite fields than the one selected -j, --(no-)join               write the delimiter between fields -e, --regex                   use --delimiter as a regular expression

 OPTIONS:
     -f, --fields <bounds>         Fields to keep, 1-indexed, comma separated.